nifemi-l/HoopWire/README.md

 - Ensure that the email-sending feature works by running the script manually first.
 - For setting up the App Password for Gmail, refer to this [guide](https://support.google.com/accounts/answer/185833).

+## Next Steps:

+- **Check for dates:** If there is no new news, the email should indicate that instead of regurgitating the previous news.
+Or, stop sending emails on Sundays.

 ## License

 This project is licensed under the MIT License.